PhD. University of Toronto, 2000

 B.A.
 Harvard University, 1990

-author with Bethany Philpott and Sara Wilmshurst, Health is Wealth!
-Morality and Citizenship in Public Health (Vancouver: UBC Press, 2018)
+author with Bethany Philpott and Sara Wilmshurst, Be Wise!
+Be Healthy!
+Morality and Citizenship in Canadian Public Health Campaigns (Vancouver: UBC Press, 2018).

 editor, with Nancy Janovicek, Feminist History in Canada: New Essays on Women, Gender, Work and Nation (Vancouver: UBC Press, 2013).